The Muiraquitã: a talisman of protection, strength, and alliance in the Amazon

 The Muiraquitã and the Icamiabas

-According to traditional legend, the Icamiabas united once a year with the men of the neighboring Guacaris tribe, during the full moon, after a sacred ceremony celebrated in honor of the goddess Yaci Uarua.
+According to traditional legend, the Icamiabas would unite once a year with men from the neighboring Guacari tribe, during the full moon, after a sacred ceremony, celebrated in honor of the goddess Yaci Uarua.

-At the end of the ritual, they would plunge into the water to collect green clay and fashion amulets, the Muiraquitã, which they would offer to the men they were about to marry.
-These amulets were considered lucky charms and protective.
+At the end of the ritual, they would dive into the water to collect green clay and fashion amulets from it, the Muiraquitã, which were offered to the men with whom they would unite.
+These amulets were considered good luck charms and protectors.

 This gesture was neither romantic nor mystical.